Subscription services are the perfect little surprise, with coveted items arriving directly to your door on a weekly, bi-monthly, or monthly basis.

 Is there a better way to get you in the mood for a weekend than with a glass of champagne?
 We think not.
 The Sip xhampagne subscription is “the ultimate indulgence”, according to our tester in our guide to the best food subscription gifts.

 Collating artisan fizz from up-and-coming winemakers, Sip sends up to three bottles of champagne each month with tailored tasting notes, food pairings and advice on the best glassware.

 While of course a decadent treat, the brand claims that it’s typically £45 cheaper than buying each bottle separately, so you might just save yourself some money in the long run.

-If you’re missing your morning barista-quality coffee, fear not because our guide to the best coffee subscriptions saw our reviewer wowed by the Apostle coffee subscription (Apostle, from £8.95 every four weeks).
+If you’re missing your morning barista-quality coffee, fear not because our guide to the best coffee subscriptions saw our reviewer wowed by the Apostle coffee subscription.

 Letterbox friendly, each delivery comes in completely compostable packaging and subscribers receive a pack with a refillable Apostle jar and a certificate detailing the endangered tree that has been planted in your name.
 “Over its lifetime, your native broadleaf tree will absorb around a ton of CO2 emissions, or about 10 per cent of your annual carbon footprint,” said our reviewer.